TwentyCCent/BaseReact/README.md

 - This will install all the dependencies.

+2 Create your database MongoDB and configure connection string
+- Create your database on https://www.mongodb.com
+- Configure your connection string in Backend/app.js at line 11 : const connection_string = '...'

-2 Launch the API
+3 Launch the API
 - From VS Code open a new terminal at the root of the "Backend" directory
 - Run the command npm run start

-3 Launch app
+4 Launch app
 - From VS Code open a new terminal at the root of the "Frontend" directory
 - Run the command npm run start
 - The application run on a browser "http://localhost:3000"